mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 But I actually couldn't find any unmanaged network switches that met my criteria, so I went with a managed switch.
 I planned to just leave all the basic options and not configure VLANs, but once I got it, I found that it's pretty fun to configure VLANs, and now I want to configure VLANs for everything.

+### PoE or standard Ethernet?

+Consume more power.

+Make more noise with PoE.

 ### How many ports do you need?

 Obviously, you need at least as many ports as you have wired networking devices.